CALIFORNIA ASSOCIATION OF LICENSED INVESTIGATORS, INC.

 - Any member of the Board of Directors missing two meetings in the fiscal year, without approval of the Chairman of the Board, shall be dismissed from their position on the Board of Directors.

 - Recall for any member of the Board of Directors shall be conducted in accordance with state law.

 - Any vacancy in office may be filled for the unexpired term by the Board of Directors.
 Prior to the next Board of Directors meeting, the District may elect a new Director.

 ARTICLE X - BOARD OF DIRECTORS

-- A Board of Directors meeting shall be held within sixty (60) days following the Annual Business Meeting, at a location and date selected by the President.
-The President shall provide thirty (30) days notice of all subsequent meetings.
+-A Board of Directors meeting shall be held within ninety days (90) following the Annual Business Meeting, at a location and date selected by the President.
+The President shall provide thirty (30) days notice of the first meeting.
 A minimum of four regular meetings shall be held during the fiscal year.

 - A simple majority of the full Board of Directors shall constitute a quorum.